15 Christmas things to do in New York City

 Washington Square| ©Kevin Bedell

-If you're lucky enough to spend Christmas Eve in New York, one of the most intimate Christmas plans you can't miss is singing Christmas carols by the famous Washington Square Arch.
+If you're lucky enough to be spending Christmas Eve in New York City, one of the most endearing Christmas plans you can't miss is singing Christmas carols by the famous Washington Square Arch If you want to get there in comfort, you can book the New York sightseeing bus with free stops.

 If you don't know the words to the carols, don't worry, because the organisers provide songbooks for anyone who needs them.
-Just remember to bring your Christmas spirit, your best Santa hat and... let's sing!
+Just remember to bring your Christmas spirit, your best Santa hat and... sing along!